The semi-simple theory of higher rank acylindricity: A Plethora of Examples

 \begin{defn} A locally compact second countable group $G$ is a \emph{standard rank one group} if it has no non-trivial compact normal subgroup and either \begin{enumerate} \item $G$ is the group of isometries or orientation-preserving isometries of a rank-1 symmetric space of non-compact type, or \item $G$ has a continuous, proper, faithful action by automorphisms on a locally finite non-elementary tree, without inversions, with exactly two orbits of vertices, and whose action on the boundary is 2-transitive. \end{enumerate} \end{defn}

 With this definition in place, we state their striking result \cite[Theorem 1.1]{BaderCapraceFurmanSisto} in our setting:

-\begin{theorem} Let $\G$ be an irreducible lattice in a product of locally compact second countable groups $G= \CProd{i=1}{k}G_i$.
+\begin{theorem} Let $\G$ be an irreducible lattice in a product of locally compact second countable groups $G= \CProd{i=1}{k}G_i$, where each $G_i$ is either standard rank one or a semi-simple algebraic group over a local field.
 An essential general type action of $\G$ on a $\delta$-hyperbolic space must be equivalent to one that factors through a projection of $\G$ to $G_i$, if it is standard rank-1.
 (Otherwise, no such actions exist.) \end{theorem}

 From this remarkable result, we deduce the following: